boran2807/Spy-Save-Restricted-Content-Bot-Repo/README.md

 # Try Live Bot
 Bot link -https://t.me/mr_boran_empire_bot

-### A stable telegram bot to get restricted messages with custom thumbnail support , made by [TEAM SPY](https://t.me/mr_boran_empire_bot) This bot can run in channels directly (in this case custom thumbnail not supported)
+### A stable telegram bot to get restricted messages with custom thumbnail support , made by [BORAN EMPIRE](https://t.me/mr_boran_empire_bot) This bot can run in channels directly (in this case custom thumbnail not supported)

 - works for both public and private chats
 - Custom thumbnail support for Pvt medias